What is website visitor tracking?

 Also… and very importantly for sales teams… the ‘anonymous visitor’ revealed is typically not an individual person.
 It’s generally a company identification only; perhaps ‘ABC Company’ in Dallas, Texas, but usually not ‘Joseph Smith at ABC Company’.

-However… If the site visitor is already personally identified to the software, it’s possible that their web session activity will be collected at the individual (not just corporate) level.
+However… If the site visitor is already personally identified to the software, it’s possible that their web session activity will be recorded at the individual (not just corporate) level.

-This could happen if the user is personally signed in to a membership area of the site, or if the person visiting is already identified as an individual by CRM, email marketing, or marketing automation tools also in use.
+This could happen if the user is personally signed in to a membership area of the site, or if the person visiting is already identified as an individual by online form submission, CRM, email marketing, or marketing automation tools also in use.
+The website user is no longer anonymous at this point.

 Data Privacy Implications